 - Prof Paul Whiting, UK DRI at UCL

 - Prof Dario Alessi, UK DRI Associate Member, MRC PPU, University of Dundee

 - Prof Mike Fainzilber, Weizmann Institute of Science

 - Eli Lilly - studying the mechanism of tau release from rodent and human AD synapses and testing pharmacological tool compounds targeting specific pre-synaptic receptors.

-Axonal transport, vesicular traffic, molecular motors, amyotrophic lateral sclerosis, motor neuron disease, peripheral neuropathies, Rab GTPases
+Axonal transport, vesicular traffic, molecular motors, amyotrophic lateral sclerosis, motor neuron disease, peripheral neuropathies, Rab GTPases, tau biology and pathology

 Optogenetics, CRISPR/CAS9-based screens, hiPSC-derived neurons, mouse models, high resolution live imaging